Last weekend I cycled the Brevet Cymru 400km.

-Riding largely solo, sights and sounds that I wanted to share had been coming too thick and fast to later coherently relay – the whole experience began to seem like an anchorless and discombobulated drift of time, that I could scarcely believe to have started only 24 hours earlier.
-And, like always on a ride of that length, my thoughts crept into new realisations and perspectives; and questions of why I was doing what I was doing – under the night skies; and for whom.
+Riding largely solo, the sights and sounds that I wanted to share had been coming too thick and fast to later coherently relay – the whole experience began to seem like an anchorless and discombobulated drift of time.
+I could scarcely believe that it had started only 24 hours earlier.
+Like always on a ride of that length, my thoughts crept into new realisations and perspectives; and questions of why I was doing what I was doing – under the night skies – and for whom.

 A red kite hovered above me, several more observed my passing-by; and a large heron glided alongside without so much of a twitch of its wings.
-A collie ran alongside the small group I had joined, playfully pacing our pelaton for almost 10 miles and waiting for us periodically when he sprinted ahead.
+A collie ran alongside the small group I had joined, playfully pacing our pelaton for mile after mile, waiting for us when he had sprinted too far ahead.

 A massive tractor slammed on its horn as I wheeled round a tight right angled bend straight into its bull-dozing path.

 Other riders overtook me – with little quips of conversation – and, from time-to-time, I sat with other cyclists as their speed fell into step with mine.

 I stopped for coffees; energy drinks; bananas; and beans – breaks which punctuated all those roads-upon-roads in between.
 At these break-stops, I sometimes saw myself through others’ eyes: small groups of friends looking at this solo rider wondering if they should risk inviting him in to their well-balanced units of pedal and chat.
 I didn’t know whether I should brazenly tag-along or keep an introverted distance.